Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features.md

 # Infochannel

 >  [**`Link to Wikipage`**](https://wiki.zoe-discord-bot.ch/en/features/infoChannel/)
-> Zoe provides an information panel in a text channel with information about the players in a game, optionally displaying their rank.
-Zoe also sends game cards information about current games such as champions played, SoloQ rank or winrate with a champion played.
+> Zoe provides an [information panel](/en/features/infoChannel) in a text channel with information about the [players](/en/terms/player) in a game, optionally displaying their rank.
+Zoe also sends [gamecards](/en/features/gamecards) information about current games such as champions played, SoloQ rank or winrate with a champion played.
 You can also get champion tips for every champion played in a game.
 Read more here: [Champion analysis](/en/features/champion-analysis).
 >{.is-info}

 ![](/new_infopanel.png)